Oduig/effective-ci-with-microservices/readme.md

 ##### Setting up TeamCity

-1. Append the `hosts` file to the host mapping in your OS.
 2. To run the build server, cd to `buildserver` and run `docker-compose up -d`.
 3. Use the default directory and database settings.
 4. Create an `admin` account.